why Penn Virginia Corporation [PVAC] is a Good Choice for Investors After New Price Target of $7.67

-Penn Virginia Corporation [NASDAQ: PVAC] loss -13.34% on the last trading session, reaching $12.54 price per share at the time.
-Penn Virginia Corporation represents 15.15 million in outstanding shares, while the company has a total market value of $163.65 million with the latest information.
-PVAC stock price has been found in the range of $11.80 to $14.15.
+Penn Virginia Corporation [NASDAQ: PVAC] gained 7.94% on the last trading session, reaching $14.01 price per share at the time.
+Penn Virginia Corporation represents 15.15 million in outstanding shares, while the company has a total market value of $164.76 million with the latest information.
+PVAC stock price has been found in the range of $13.65 to $15.24.

 Here is what top equities market gurus are saying about Penn Virginia Corporation [PVAC]: